Applying to UC Irvine Law - Transfer JD

 How should I communicate my summer employment plans?

 Summer employment plans after your 1L year should be indicated on the resume you submit with your application.
-If your summer plans have fallen through or have changed, please email an addendum in PDF format to admissions@law.uci.edu.
+If your summer plans have changed, please email an addendum in PDF format to admissions@law.uci.edu.
 The addendum should be a short explanation of the situation and explain how you will be spending your summer.

 After applying, you will receive your log-in credentials for the Applicant Status Online (ASO) system within 72 business hours of submission (3 business days).
 Please check all your folders or tabs for this email.